GA-BEWD-2014/BEWD-2014/11_Lab_Session/exercises/README.md

 For now City times is only interested in linking to other news sources instead of writing their own news.

 *	The front page welcomes visitors "Welcome to Rewsly" and list all titles in the stories table.
-*	Visitors can view a story's details link, upvotes, and  category by clicking on the title from the front page.
+*	Visitors can view a story's upvotes, category and link to more details by clicking on the title from the front page.
 *	Visitors can search for a specific story by title from the front page.
 *	Visitors can add stories to the database if all fields are present.
 	*	Prevent visitors from saving a record if it has errors.